Samoa, California: Samoa Peninsula

 The coastal bar separating Humboldt Bay from the Pacific Ocean has been breached by a dredged channel to allow commercial shipping to enter the bay.
 The tips of the north and south jetties have unusual concrete breakers known as dolos, which resemble toy jacks.
-The breakers were built by the United States Army Corps of Engineers to withstand the area's heavy seas, and were featured by Huell Howser On PBS's "California's Gold" (Episode #803).
-Samoa peninsula includes the Manila and Samoa Dunes, some of the most ecologically diverse areas in California, and stretches to the Arcata Bottoms.
+The breakers were built by the United States Army Corps of Engineers to withstand the area's heavy seas, and were featured by Huell Howser on PBS's California's Gold (Episode #803).
+Samoa peninsula includes the Manila and Samoa Dunes (some of the most ecologically diverse areas in California) and stretches to the Arcata Bottoms.
 The peninsula is about 10 mi long by 1 mi.
-This area is vulnerable to tsunamis as its average height above sea level is only 3 ft.
+This area is vulnerable to tsunamis as its average elevation above sea level is only 3 ft.
 It also contains the unincorporated community of Manila and a United States Coast Guard station.
 Residential expansion is proposed that would double the size of Manila, which currently has neither fire or police services of its own.
 The ZIP Code is 95564.
 The community is inside area code 707.